tylerbcrawford/deepgram-subtitles/README.md

 This will generate:
 - Standard `.srt` subtitle files (as usual)
-- `.transcript.speakers.txt` files with speaker-labeled dialogue
+- `.transcript.speakers.txt` files with speaker-labeled dialogue (if diarization is enabled)
-- `.deepgram.json` debug files with raw API responses
+- `.deepgram.json` debug files with raw API responses (if enabled in code)

 To use character name mapping, create speaker map CSV files in the `speaker_maps/` directory.
 See [Speaker Maps](#speaker-maps) for details.